parthatom/parthatom/README.md

 <h1 align="center">Hi, I'm Parth Shah</h1>
 <h3 align="center">An aspiring data scientist, a swimmer and a hobbyist film maker.</h3>

-- 🔭 I’m currently working on Semi-Supervised and Unsupervised Representation Learning Techniques at IISc Bangalore.
+- 🔭 I’ve worked at [Publicis Sapient](https://publicissapient.com) as Data Science intern and at IISc Bangalore as a Research Intern.
-- 🌱 I’m a third year undergrad at IIT Guwahati.
+- 🌱 I’m a fourth year undergrad at IIT Guwahati.
-- 💬 Ask me about **machine learning algorithms, probability, statistics.**
+- 💬 Ask me about **machine learning algorithms, probability, and statistics.**
-- 📫 Reach me at: [parthatom.github.io](https://parthatom.github.io) or on [Linkedin](https://www.linkedin.com/in/p-arth-shah/)
+- 📫 Reach me at: [parthatom.github.io](https://parthatom.github.io) or on [Linkedin](https://www.linkedin.com/in/p-arth-shah/) or on [Twitter](https://twitter.com/parthsh_)

 <!-- ### Blogs posts -->
 <!-- BLOG-POST-LIST:START -->